alexander-digett/digett/src/pages/insights/need-great-web-developer-hire-through-codeup.md

 title: 'Need a Great Web Developer?
 Hire Through Codeup.'
 templateKey: blog-post
 date: 2014-06-19T14:51:19.000Z
+category:
-category: Development, Digett, Our Industry, San Antonio
+  -Development, Digett, Our Industry, San Antonio
 alias: need-great-web-developer-hire-through-codeup
 summary: >
  Whether you’re a startup or well-established San Antonio business, finding developers can be difficult; it can take months — even a year or two — to find a skilled developer.
 But this year we found and hired a great candidate in less than two months.
 And we did it through Codeup.